FME Flow Hosted Support Policy

 Scope of Support

-Advanced support is offered by our MSP Partners.
-Advanced support builds on the Included level of support offered via Helpdesk Support.
+Advanced support is offered by our MSP Partners and builds on the Included level of support.
 The specifics of the offering depend on the terms agreed to between you and your MSP Partner.
-Some examples of the expertise our partners offer:
+The expected responsibilities of MSP Partners include:

 Service Priorities